Jeanetted3v/crawl/README.md

-# Crawl
+# Crawl (Playground)
-* This repositary is for experimenting various web crawling and scraping tools for LLM projects.
+* This repositary is a playground for experimenting various web crawling and scraping tools for LLM projects.
 * Experimenting with:
     1. [FireCrawl](https://docs.firecrawl.dev/introduction)
     2. [Crawl4AI](https://github.com/unclecode/crawl4ai)